BxCppDev/Bayeux/README.rst

 environment.
 Other  UNIX-like OSes  (Linux, BSD, macOS)  **may** work with some work of adapting.

-Bayeux now uses the C++11 standard  by default so this implies the use of a modern C++ compiler (example: GCC version >= 4.9).
+Bayeux uses the C++11 standard  by default so this implies the use of a modern C++ compiler (example: GCC version >= 4.9).

 Using  the `bxcppdev/bxtap`_  `Linuxbrew`_ *tap*  provided by  the